higheredtech/higheredtech-ontology/README.md

 # HigherEdTech Ontology

-An ontology for all things for graduate level physician assistant/associate (PA) education.
+An ontology for all things graduate-level physician assistant/associate (PA) education.